 If a report or exploration includes demographic information and the reporting identity relies on the device ID, the row containing that data may be withheld if there aren't enough total users.
 Learn how identity spaces impact your data.

-Data may be withheld when viewing a report or exploration or making an API call that includes demographic information in combination with user identifiers, custom dimensions, or certain user-generated content fields, such as user-ID, client ID, and source/medium.
+Data may be withheld and you may experience thresholding or incompatibility constraints when viewing a report or exploration or making an API call that includes demographic information in combination with user identifiers (e.g., user ID, client ID), custom dimensions, or certain user-generated content fields (e.g., source/medium).

 Adjusting the date range